qw245roar/stanford-faq/heroku.md

 [https://signup.heroku.com](https://signup.heroku.com)

-The free tier give you 550 hours a month, extended to 1000 hours if you enter your credit card information: enough to run a your BOT for free.
+The free tier give you 550 hours a month, extended to 1000 hours if you enter your credit card information -- but won't be charged if you don't go over the free tier --.

+It's enough to run a your BOT for free!

 And install the `heroku` cli: